Cpl. George Morton McCarthy Jr.

-When George was a child, he wanted to be a soldier which led him to joining the 32nd Tank Company of the Wisconsin National Guard in Janesville.
+When George was a child, he wanted to be a soldier which led him to join the 32nd Tank Company of the Wisconsin National Guard in Janesville.
 He was seventeen when he enlisted.

 Shortly after arriving in the Philippines, George was reassigned to the Provost Marshal’s Office.
 He would remain with this unit during the Battle of Bataan.
 While with the Provost Marshall, he rose in rank to corporal.